rezzyyhh/ML/README.md

 Example Response:
 ```
 {
-  "canAccess": true|false (will be true if the user has accss to the featureName)
+  "canAccess": true|false (will be true if the user has access to the featureName)
 }
 ```

 - `POST /feature`
 This endpoint receives the following request in JSON format and returns an empty response with HTTP Status OK (200) when the database is updated successfully, otherwise returns Http Status Not Modified (304).

 Example Request:
 ```